Dr. Annette Gensale, Counselling Psychologist, HCPC/BPS

 Counselling for individuals is weekly for either a single (50 minutes) or double (100 minute) session.
 Counselling for couples are weekly double (100 minute) sessions.
 Sometimes, intense 4 session blocks for anxiety-related issues, or more intense relationship work, or for working on a specific issue can be very helpful.

-Individual Counselling and Talking Therapy: - £70 per 50 minute session (£55 concessions for low waged committing to weekly sessions)
+Individual Counselling and Talking Therapy: - £70 per 50 minute session (£50 concessions for lower waged household committing to weekly sessions)

-Intense block of Integrative counselling, including cognitive therapies one-off session:- e.g.£280 per 4 consecutive counselling hours (200 mins), in order to explore a specific issue.
+Intense block of Integrative counselling, including cognitive therapies one-off session:- £240 per 4 consecutive counselling hours (200 mins), in order to explore a specific issue.

-Couples Counselling:- I offer counselling for couples, or any two people, at £75 per each 50 minutes (double sessions of 100 minutes are required).
-Intense blocks of 200 minutes are available)
+Couples Counselling:- I offer counselling for couples, or any two people, at £70 per each 50 minutes (double sessions of 100 minutes are required).
+Intense blocks of 200 minutes are available and are offered for specific issues)

-Initial Assessment: This involves a double counselling session for both individual and relationship counselling and is a standard fee of £150
+Initial Assessment: This usually involves a double counselling session (100 minutes) for both individual and relationship counselling.

 For relationship and communication counselling for more than two individuals please contact me to discuss.